AIS-Package/aisp/docs/en/classes/Negative Selection/BNSA.md

 * ``verbose``: boolean with default value ``True``, determines if the feedback from the detector generation will be printed.

+**Raises**
+* ``TypeError``: If X or y are not ndarrays or have incompatible shapes.
+* ``MaxDiscardsReachedError``: The maximum number of detector discards was reached during maturation.
+Check the defined radius value and consider reducing it.

 *Returns the instance of the class.*

 ---